-If no referral is made to the CDC, we will write to you to remind you of the rules relating to exam conduct.

-- 4.5.4 If your case is referred to an ACO, they will contact you following the procedures above.
-If a referral to the CDC is made, the secretary of the CDC will contact you directly, as set out in section 7.6 of the Code of Practice for Student Discipline. - 4.5.5 Misconduct in an uninvigilated exam will be dealt with under the procedures set out in sections 4.1 to 4.4 above.
+- 4.5.3 The invigilator will refer the case to the Academic Conduct team within Assessment, Credit and Qualifications.
+The Academic Conduct team will decide if a case should be referred to the Module Chair or, in serious cases, to the CDC for further investigation The Module Chair may choose to refer your case to an ACO.
+If your case is not referred, we may still write to you to remind you of the rules relating to exam conduct. - 4.5.4 If your case is referred to an ACO, they will contact you following the procedures above.
+If a referral to the CDC is made, the secretary of the CDC will contact you directly, as set out in section 7.6 of the Code of Practice for Student Discipline. - 4.5.5 Misconduct in a non-invigilated exam will be dealt with under the procedures set out in sections 4.1 to 4.4 above.